matCzelusniak/yours-protocol-dynamic/README.md

 Application example_dapp_dynamic_attribute
 Run by command 'chr test' in main directory.

+## 🌟 Features proposal

+- **Dynamic Atributes as optional module**: is possible to add entity attrbutes as additional module and not require it in regsiter/mint time.

 <!-- ## 📚 Documentation

 For comprehensive information about Yours Protocol, please visit our [official documentation](https://docs.megayours.com/yours-protocol). -->